-- The initial appointment of individuals to the Graduate Faculty and the determination of Graduate Faculty membership level (Level 1, Level 2, and Associate) and of individuals to the participant appointment must be in accordance with the corresponding criteria and approved by the academic dean based upon recommendation from the department head and approved by the Dean of the Graduate School - 2.
-University administrators (individuals holding the rank of Assistant Dean or higher) seeking initial appointment to the Graduate Faculty must be held to the qualifications outlined above, but their applications go directly to the Dean of the Graduate School who makes a recommendation to the Provost.
-These appointments are approved by the Dean of the Graduate School. - 3.
-Recommendations for initial appointments to the Graduate Faculty, determination of membership levels, and participant appointments may be made at any time during the calendar year.
-It is the responsibility of the department head, dean, and applicant to provide documentation to support an applicant's qualifications for appointment. - 4.
+- The initial appointment of individuals to the Graduate Faculty and the determination of Graduate Faculty membership level (Level 1 or Level 2) must be in accordance with the corresponding criteria and approved by the College Dean based upon recommendation from the Department Head and approved by the Dean of the Graduate School. - Recommendations for initial appointments to Graduate Faculty and determination of membership levels may be made at any time during the academic year.
+It is the responsibility of the Department Head, Dean, and applicant to provide documentation to support the applicant's qualifications for appointment. - 3.
 The applicant may withdraw the request for appointment at any time.